Claude Barker

 Claude Osmonde Barker (1897 – 1961) was an Australian politician.
 He was the Independent member for Irwin-Moore in the Western Australian Legislative Assembly from 18 March to 2 August 1939, when he resigned.

+Early life

+Barker was born on 12 February 1896 in Wyndham, New Zealand.
+He was the son of Mary Ellen Josephine (née Sharcoe) and Benjamin Barker; his father was a musician and music teacher.

+According to a profile published in The West Australian in 1939, Barker was raised by his grandfather John Jameson on the Otago Goldfields.